Code refactoring: Motivation

 Refactoring is usually motivated by noticing a code smell.
 For example, the method at hand may be very long, or it may be a near duplicate of another nearby method.
 Once recognized, such problems can be addressed by refactoring the source code, or transforming it into a new form that behaves the same as before but that no longer "smells".

-For a long routine, one or more smaller subroutines can be extracted; or for duplicate routines, the duplication can be removed and replaced with one shared function.
+For a long routine, one or more smaller subroutines can be extracted.
+For duplicate routines, the duplication can be removed and replaced with one shared function.
 Failure to perform refactoring can result in accumulating technical debt; on the other hand, refactoring is one of the primary means of repaying technical debt.

 Benefits

 There are two general categories of benefits to the activity of refactoring.